StefanoConsonni/money-tracker/README.md

 ## General info

-An app that helps to keeps track of the daily expenses.
-I built it using React, the Context API and a Firebase database.
+An app that helps the users to keep track of the daily expenses.
+I built it using React, the Context API, Firebase database and authentication.

 ## Demo